microtrain/bootcamp/13-Express/06-AuthApp.md

 });
 ```

-Now, navigate to the login page [http://localhost:3000/auth](http://localhost:3000/auth) and login.
+Now, navigate to the login page [http://localhost:3000/auth](http://localhost:3000/auth) and log in.
 A successful login will redirect you to the home page.
 Check the terminal window in which the Express server is running and look for the passport object.

 ![terminal view](/img/auth/passport.png)